hyeshik/poreplex/README.md

 * Pseudo-fusion read filtering
 * Basecalling with ONT `albacore` (even faster than `albacore` itself)
 * Live basecalling and processing
-* Real-time sequenced read alignments with `minimap2`
+* Real-time read alignments with `minimap2`
 * Organizing data in <100 files

 ## Installation
 Poreplex requires Python 3.5+ and [pip](http://pypi.python.org/pypi/pip) to install.
 This `pip` command installs `poreplex` with its essential dependencies.
-Currently, you need to install `pomegranate` manually before installing poreplex due to the memory leakage in the released versions of `pomegranate`.
+Currently, you need to install `pomegranate` manually before installing poreplex due to a memory leakage issue in the released versions of `pomegranate`.
+You may use the following command.

 ```bash
 pip install cython && pip install git+https://github.com/jmschrei/pomegranate.git